Wilcox, Florida

 Wilcox is an unincorporated community in Gilchrist County, Florida, United States.
 It is located about 1 mi west of Lottieville, at the bend in State Road 26.

 Geography

 Wilcox is located at 29.611°N 82.922°W, its elevation 39 ft.

+Wilcox was the westernmost stop on the Atlantic Coast Line Railroad Jacksonville—Wilcox Line, before that line connected to a wye at Wilcox Junction with the Atlantic Coast Line Railroad Thomasville—Dunnellon Line.
+Today, all three legs of this wye are used by the Nature Coast State Trail.